Due to essential maintenance some of our online forms and maps will be unavailable on Saturday 22 February from 8am to 2pm.

 What bird keepers must do

 Additional mandatory restrictions apply in the disease control zones placed around infected premises.
-You can check if you are in a disease control zone area on the interactive map
+You can check if you are in a disease control zone on Defra’s interactive map.

 More information